Key takeaways from the fourth night of the Democratic National Convention

 She dedicated her speech to campaign themes like strengthening the middle class and building an “opportunity economy”.
 She called on voters to help her write “the next great chapter in the most extraordinary story ever told”.

-It was the highest profile moment thus far for Harris’s meteoric campaign.
+It was the highest profile moment yet for Harris’s meteoric campaign.
 In late July, incumbent Democrat Joe Biden withdrew from the presidential race amid pressure about his age and capacity to lead, clearing the way for Harris to take his spot.

 She has since energised the Democratic base, with polls showing Harris pushing ahead of Republican candidate Donald Trump in key swing states like Pennsylvania, Wisconsin and Michigan.

-But her victory lap at the Democratic National Convention has been, at times, overshadowed by protests outside, denouncing US support for Israel’s war in Gaza.
+But her victory lap at the Democratic National Convention has been, at times, overshadowed by protests denouncing US support for Israel’s war in Gaza.

 Harris waded into the issue briefly during her remarks, reiterating her predecessor’s steadfast support for Israel while envisioning a future where Palestinians had the “right to dignity, security, freedom and self-determination”.